-In one of the most toxic and habitual forms of abuse, the Alleged Perpetrator refuses to listen to his partner, denies her experience, and refuses to share himself or his good fortune with her, putting himself first in all circumstances.
+In one of the most toxic and habitual forms of abuse, the abuser refuses to listen to his partner, denies her experience, and refuses to share himself or his good fortune with her, putting himself first in all circumstances.
 He is stingy with affection, respect, and energy, disregarding her feelings, views, individuality, and personhood.
 In a group situation, the painful exercise of withdrawing or shunning maybe used as a method of enforcing ultimatums or manipulating compliance.

 Withholding emotional support, which erodes confidence and determination.
 Undermining is a sneaky way to squelch joy, effort, creativity, or ideas, reducing the value of anything that could bring his partner positive attention.
 This can be done through verbal condemnation and criticism, or more subtly through a lack of acknowledgement or enthusiasm.

 As you may begin to see, the list can go on and on.
 It is important to understand that no two situations, abusers, or victims are the same.
 Here are a few other forms of abuse that could arise in a domestic violence situation:

 Black and white thinking designed to disarm the victim.

 Creating fear and negative dependence in the victim.

 With a wave of the hand, getting rid of the other’s value and what they hold dear, so the perpetrator does not have to be respectful, caring, or accountable.